 The Basics of Earning Delta Medallion Status

-With all the major changes Delta is making to its status program, we need to split this up.
+With all the major changes Delta is making to its status program, we need to back up.

-But everything will change come Jan.
-1, 2024.
-That's when a brand new system – based solely on how much you spend with Delta (or on select co-branded Amex credit cards) – takes effect.
+As of Jan.
+1, 2024, a brand new system – based solely on how much you spend with Delta (or on select co-branded Amex credit cards) – takes effect.
+Gone are the days of needing to meet annual spending and flying requirements to earn Delta status.
+These days, it's all about how much you spend with Delta – or on your Delta credit card.

 Some basics to keep in mind before we dive into the details: